Youssef Zalal: Return to UFC

 Zalal faced Billy Quarantillo, replacing Gabriel Miranda, on March 23, 2024, at UFC on ESPN 53.
 He won the bout by a rear-naked choke submission in the second round.

 Zalal faced Jarno Errens on August 10, 2024, at UFC on ESPN 61.
 He won the fight via a rear-naked choke submission in the first round.
 This fight earned him a Performance of the Night award.

 Zalal faced Jack Shore on November 2, 2024 at UFC Fight Night 246.
 He won the fight via an arm-triangle choke in the second round.
 This fight earned him another Performance of the Night award.

 Zalal faced Calvin Kattar on February 15, 2025 at UFC Fight Night 251.
 He won the fight by unanimous decision.

 Zalal faced former interim UFC Featherweight Championship challenger Josh Emmett on October 4, 2025 at UFC 320.
 He won the fight via an armbar submission in the first round.

-Personal life

-Zalal is a Muslim and fasts during the month of Ramadan.
+Zalal faced former UFC Bantamweight Champion Aljamain Sterling on April 25, 2026 at UFC Fight Night 274.
+He lost the fight via unanimous decision.